reillysiemens/tuckersiemens.com/content/posts/parsing-tftp-in-rust/index.md

 I'll only cover RFC 1350.
 Extensions like [RFC 2347], which adds a 6th packet type, won't be covered.

-> `TODO`: Consider linking directly to the type design or parsing sections for
-> efficient (or knowledgable) readers.

 ### Security

 TFTP is _not_ a secure protocol.
 It offers no access controls, no